 We raise the international profile of Australian architecture through active participation in global events such as the Venice Architecture Biennale – the world’s most prestigious celebration of the practice.

 Through the Biennale, we present Australia’s contribution to world architecture before an international audience of influential architects, designers, urban planners and critics.
 In turn, we also encourage the local and international professional community to continue finding ways to develop a more efficient and sustainable built environment for the future.

-The 17th International Architecture Exhibition, running from 23 May to 29 November 2020, will be curated by architect and scholar Hashim Sarkis with the theme How will we live together?
+The 17th International Architecture Exhibition will be curated by architect and scholar Hashim Sarkis with the theme How will we live together?